 - Educate religious communities on how to recognize the gifts of people with disabilities

-- How to help create a more enthusiastic welcome to people with disabilities.
+- How to help create a more enthusiastic welcome for people with disabilities.

 IDNO is a non-profit 501(c)3 organization serving people with disabilities and their families, denominational groups, individual congregations, as well as a wide variety of support professionals and allied service agencies.